 - Seeds resemble bumps on a horse's legs; hence the common name

 - Pink flowers have a yellow spot that attracts insects for pollination

 - Once pollinated, the flower becomes red, a colour that many insects can't see

-As you walk down the path, count how many different colors of plants you see.
+As you walk down the path, count how many different colours of plants you see.
 We have many different varieties of flowers in this pyramid!